Custom Dashboards help you tell your data story with a rich, flexible set of report creation tools. Settle in, and let's get going!

 - Focus Company Pie Chart.
 Choose one metric for which we have breakdown information (e.g., Cross-channel metrics breakdown into channels, engagement metrics breakdown into specific engagement types), and we'll display a pie chart with one slice per type.
 The data shown is for the currently selected focus company.

 - Social Posts.
 This list displays social posts in a rich table, with one post per row.
 You configure the relevant metrics to view for each post.
 The default sort is the first metric in the table, from biggest to smallest.
-This table includes posts from all companies in the currently selected tag filter are included.
+This table includes posts from all companies in the currently selected company filter are included.

 - Social Posts for Focus Company.
 This list displays social posts in a rich table, with one post per row.
 You configure the relevant metrics to view for each post.
 The default sort is the first metric in the table, from biggest to smallest.
 This table only includes posts from the currently selected focus company.